Tomy

-Tomy Company, Ltd. (株式会社タカラトミー, Kabushikigaisha Takara Tomī) (trading as Takara Tomy in Asia and Tomy elsewhere) is a Japanese toy company.
-It was established in 1924 by Eiichirō Tomiyama as Tomiyama Toy Manufacturing Company (富山玩具製作所), became known for creating popular toys like the B-29 friction toy and luck-based game Pop-up Pirate.
+Tomy Company, Ltd. (Note: 株式会社タカラトミー) (trading as Takara Tomy in Asia and Tomy elsewhere) is a Japanese toy company.
+It was established in 1924 by Eiichirō Tomiyama as Tomiyama Toy Manufacturing Company, (Note: 富山玩具製作所) became known for creating popular toys like the B-29 friction toy and luck-based game Pop-up Pirate.
 In 2006, Tomy merged with another toy manufacturer, Takara, and although the English company name remained the same, it became Takara Tomy in Asia.
 It has its headquarters in Katsushika, Tokyo.

 History and corporate name

 Before the merger

 The company was named Tomy as an abridgement of Tomiyama, which was the founder's surname.
 Starting as a manufacturer, Tomy had the largest product development team in the toy industry and plaudits for its technology.
 Nonetheless, by its third generation, president Mikitaro Tomiyama decided to streamline the company to be more competitive with wholesaler Bandai.
 Bandai developed its products more quickly, which was more appealing to television properties that required a fast turnaround.
 Despite internal and external opposition, Tomiyama was determined to aggressively pursue TV licenses such as Akakage, Giant Robo and Osomatsu-kun.

 Tomiyama was shocked when his son told him that Tomy's toys were bad and that he wanted to work for Bandai when he was an adult.
 In response, Tomiyama created the moderately successful Zettai Muteki Raijin-Oh (then Genki Bakuhatsu Ganbaruger), but the product development team followed these with Nekketsu Saikyō Go-Saurer, which was a catastrophic failure.
-It became common wisdom within the industry that Tomy could not support a multimedia franchise.
-However, Tomy established a relationship with Shogakukan and created the successful Wedding Peach and Let's & Go.
+However,Tomy then established a relationship with Shogakukan and created the successful Wedding Peach and Let's & Go.

 Tomy learned about the growing popularity of Pokémon through the monthly CoroCoro Comic and obtained the commercial rights.
 Bandai at the time was busy with its big hit, Tamagotchi, and was not interested in Pokémon.
 Tomy acquired the rights to commercialize a wide range of merchandise, mainly toys, and released the "Monster Collection" of figures next year.
 The Pokémon anime became a huge hit, and sales of related products doubled.
-Tomy, which had been the third largest company in the toy industry since the 1980s, rose to second place in 1997.
+The success of the Pokémon license in 1996 significantly boosted Tomy's domestic market share.
+This period marked a peak in the company's growth, solidifying its position as one of Japan's top two traditional toy manufacturers alongside Bandai.

 In 2001, competitor Takara's hit franchise Beyblade and Pokémon's slump saw Takara regaining second place and Tomy falling back to third place.
 However, Beyblade subsequently faltered, which adversely affected Takara's fortunes.
 Tomy merged with the suffering company, and they became Takara Tomy).